Public Administration (PADM)

 3 credits (3+0)

-Provides a comprehensive analysis of individual and group behavior in organizations.
-Its purpose is to provide an understanding of how organizations can be managed more effectively and at the same time enhance the quality of employees work life.
-Topics include human resources and strategic planning, leadership, motivation, rewarding behavior, managing stress, individual and group behavior, conflict management, power and politics, job design, organizational structure, decision making, communication, and organizational change and development.
+Provides an in-depth analysis of individual and group behavior in organizations, with a focus on effective management and enhancing employees' work quality.
+Topics include human resources and strategic planning, leadership, motivation, rewarding behavior, managing stress, individual and group behavior, conflict management, power and politics, organizational structure, decision making, communication, and organizational change and development.

 Prerequisite: Admission to the MPA program or instructor approval.